At Grand Rapids Ophthalmology, our retinal specialists evaluate and treat patients with:

 Yosef Gindzin, MD and Team Members

-Grand Rapids Ophthalmology has been West Michigan’s leading eye care provider since 1982, providing the most advanced technologies available, delivered by a committed, caring and dedicated team of doctors and staff.
+Open your eyes to the advanced technology and professional service of Grand Rapids Ophthalmology (GRO).
+We have served the needs of patients like you since 1982, keeping pace by offering the most advanced technologies available, delivered by a committed, caring and expert group of doctors and staff.
 We are here for the lifetime of you and your family’s eye care needs.
-Schedule an appointment today to experience the Grand Rapids Ophthalmology difference.
+Schedule an appointment today to experience the GRO difference.